Connect with others who understand.

 Negative Effects of Marijuana Use

 • Lung damage — Smoking marijuana can irritate the lungs and cause respiratory problems, such as chronic bronchitis and lung infections.
-This is especially relevant to those with lupus, as lupus itself can damage your lungs.
+This can be especially concerning for people with lupus, since the condition can already affect the lungs.

-• Impaired memory and concentration — Marijuana use can make it difficult to learn and remember new information.
+• Memory and concentration problems — Marijuana use may make it harder to focus, learn, and remember new information.

-• Cardiovascular effects — Marijuana use can cause a temporary increase in heart rate and a decrease in blood pressure.
-This can be dangerous for people with pre-existing heart conditions such as those with lupus.
+• Heart and blood pressure changes — Marijuana may cause a temporary rise in heart rate and a drop in blood pressure.
+These changes can be risky for people with existing cardiovascular problems (those affecting the heart and blood vessels), which can occur in some people with lupus.

-• Cannabis withdrawal — Some people who use marijuana often experience cannabis withdrawal after stopping marijuana.
-Symptoms of cannabis withdrawal include mood swings, sleep disruptions, and loss of appetite.
+• Cannabis withdrawal — People who use marijuana regularly may experience withdrawal symptoms when they stop.
+These can include irritability, mood swings, trouble sleeping, and reduced appetite.

 Potential Interactions Between Hydroxychloroquine and Marijuana

-Marijuana is not reported to interact with hydroxychloroquine.
-However, there is not enough research or clinical trials to definitively say whether using marijuana while taking hydroxychloroquine is safe.
+Marijuana is not well-documented to interact with hydroxychloroquine.
+However, there aren’t enough research or clinical trials to definitively say whether using marijuana while taking hydroxychloroquine is safe.
 There are several ways that marijuana may interact with hydroxychloroquine.

 THC Can Change How Well Hydroxychloroquine Works

 Hydroxychloroquine is metabolized in your liver, which is when it’s turned into the active form of the medicine.
-Using marijuana can interfere with how hydroxychloroquine is metabolized and decrease how well it works.
+Using marijuana can interfere with how medications, like hydroxychloroquine, are metabolized and decrease how well they work.

 Hydroxychloroquine Can Increase the Time It Takes To Remove THC From Your Blood